lintonylin/Information_Retrieval/README.md

 # Information_Retrieval
 Directly extract relation triples from raw text.
 Running on Linux.
 ## Example
+### Demo
+We prepared a [demo website](http://34.105.38.103:8081/demo/).
+You can input some sentences to get relation triples.

 ### Simple Usage
 ```
 python triple.py